mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 Then, I thought, "Why stop there?"
 Did all the other products need to be there?
 When customers upgrade to TinyPilot Pro, they typically purchase directly from their TinyPilot web dashboard rather than navigating the website.
 And I still wanted to offer the power connectors for the DIY crowd, but I could do that without listing it on my main product page.
 At that point, I realized I didn't even need an index page of products.

-Trimming out the accessory products allowed me to focus the TinyPilot website around my flagship product: the TinyPilot Voyager.
+Trimming out the accessory products allowed me to focus the TinyPilot website around my flagship product: the Voyager.

 {{<img src="one-product.png" alt="Screenshot of TinyPilot website, offering only one product" maxWidth="600px" caption="The TinyPilot website now offers a single product: the Voyager" hasBorder="true">}}